-Mets' Seth Lugo has torn elbow ligament, surgery possible
+Mets RHP Seth Lugo has torn elbow ligament, surgery possible

 An MRI taken Saturday revealed a partial tear of the ulnar collateral ligament.

-Lugo last pitched March 27, allowing four runs and eight hits in 4 1/3 innings during an exhibition game against Washington.
-He was 2-1 with a 5.56 ERA in three spring-training starts and one relief appearance.
+The 27-year-old Lugo last pitched March 27, allowing four runs and eight hits in 4 1/3 innings during an exhibition game against Washington.
+He was 2-1 with a 5.56 ERA in three spring training starts and one relief appearance.

+He also pitched for Puerto Rico in the World Baseball Classic last month, going 2-1 with a 4.20 ERA in three starts covering a team-high 15 innings.
+After solid outings against Venezuela and the United States, he took the loss in the championship game won 8-0 by Team USA.

-The 27-year-old made his big league debut last July 1 and went 5-2 with a 2.67 ERA in eight starts and nine relief appearances.
+Lugo made his big league debut last July 1 and went 5-2 with a 2.67 ERA in eight starts and nine relief appearances.
+He was a big help down the stretch to an injury-depleted pitching staff, helping the Mets reach the NL wild-card game.
+The team was expecting him to provide depth again this season as a potential bullpen arm and spot starter.

+New York's talented rotation is having trouble staying healthy once more.
 Left-hander Steven Matz has a flexor tendon strain and will be sidelined until at least May.
 Right-hander Noah Syndergaard left Monday's opener with a blister on the middle finger of his pitching hand, and his next start will be pushed back a day.